rsinema/gym-app/README.md

 docker run -p 8080:80 gym-app
 ```

-This will build the docker image and start it in a container
+This will build the docker image and start it in a container.
+The web app will be published on localhost:8080.
+If you want/need to use a different local port just change the `docker run` cmd to `<your-port>:80` instead of `8080:80`.

 ## Run the app using dotnet: